-The put rights are designed to permit the managers of an Affiliate to sell portions of their retained ownership.
-Instead of the sale of a manager's interest in the Affiliate occurring only in the event of the termination of his or her employment, the put rights are designed to facilitate a transition of ownership in our Affiliates to other partners at a more gradual rate.
+The put rights permit the managers of an Affiliate to sell portions of their retained ownership.
+Should a manager wish to sell a portion of his or her interest, the put rights are designed to facilitate a transition of ownership in our Affiliates to other partners at a gradual rate.
 We believe that a more gradual sale of interests in Affiliates will enhance our ability to keep our ownership of each Affiliate within a desired range.
 We intend to continue providing equity participation opportunities in our Affiliates to more junior members of their management as well as to key employees.